Millennials Are Killing the Modules TS

 With that said, why don’t we have our build systems parse the source files and keep track of everything?
 There are several reasons why this is a terrible idea.

 Currently, within C++ we can have many headers to many implementation files.
 Under modules, this approach does not go away.
 We will have interface modules, and implementation modules.
-This separation might not be a bad thing, but its a bit of a shock, especially if you were expecting modules to be anything like any other language that has had module support in the past 20 years.
+This separation might not be a bad thing, but its a bit of a shock, especially if you were expecting modules to be anything like any language that has had module support in the past 20 years.
 Additionally, this move to interface and implementation modules does not suddenly cut down on our implementation files, nor does it cut down on headers.
-In fact, that isn't even a primary goal for modules.
+In fact, that isn’t even a primary goal for modules.
 The entire goal is to give users a guaranteed exported interface.
-There is no module hierarchy, no guaranteed single file module implementation, no de facto way of finding a module.
+There is no module hierarchy, no guaranteed single file module implementation, no de factor way of finding a module.
 These are where the biggest problems lie.

 Under the current C++ compilation module, a header is opened by the preprocessor (with guaranteed directories to search).
 Because we have a name for the file, the preprocessor is able to recursively open each header until an include does not exist, or there are no more headers to include.
 This also means we can get our dependent acyclical graph and have our compiler give this information to us in some way.
 Additionally, these steps taken by the preprocessor are part of the language.
 Translation phases 1 - 4 are just for the preprocessor.